 The bank teller will acknowledge your payment.
-This office will mail you a tax payment receipt within five working days of payment processing.
+This office will mail you a tax payment receipt within five working days of payment processing in December and January.
 US Bank will not issue tax refunds, nor will it accept payments on prior year delinquent tax accounts.
-If your property tax escrow check exceeds the amount due and you make your payment at a US Bank branch, a refund will be mailed to you with a tax receipt within ten calendar days of payment processing.
+If your property tax escrow check exceeds the amount due and you make your payment at a US Bank branch, a refund will be mailed to you with a tax receipt.

 - HOW DOES THE ELECTRONIC PAYMENT IN FULL OPTION WORK?

-Just follow the step-by-step instructions to authorize the City Treasurer to debit your checking or savings account for the full payment amount due without a convenience fee being assessed, or you may charge the full amount due to either your VISA™ or MasterCard™ credit card with a convenience fee of 2.75% being assessed on your credit card payment transaction or you may use a debit card with a convenience fee of $3.95 being assessed.
+Just follow the step-by-step instructions to authorize the City Treasurer to debit your checking or savings account for the full payment amount due without a convenience fee being assessed, or you may charge the full amount due to either your VISA™ or MasterCard™ credit or debit card with a convenience fee of 2.75% being assessed on your credit card payment transaction.

 Remember that the transfer of funds to the City Treasurer will not occur if there are insufficent funds in a taxpayer's checking or savings account, or you exceed your credit card limit.
 A tax receipt will be mailed to you within five working days of payment settlement.
-Please note that transactions authorized prior to 5 P.M. will be settled the next regular, banking business day.
+Please note that transactions authorized after 8:00 A.M. will be settled the next regular, banking business day.

-To have your property tax account paid in full electronically by December 31 so it qualifies as an income tax deduction, you must authorize the payment transaction before 5 P.M. on Monday afternoon, December 30, 2013.
+To have your property tax account paid in full electronically prior to year-end, so it qualifies as an income tax deduction, you must authorize the payment transaction before 8:00 P.M. on Monday, December 31, 2018.

 - HOW DOES THE EFT INSTALLMENT PAYMENT PLAN WORK?

-All 2013 property tax levy accounts that qualify for the installment payment plan under Wisconsin State Statutes and City of Milwaukee Ordinances will be eligible for electronic funds transfer (EFT) for payment of the property taxes due on the installment payment plan.
+All 2018 property tax levy accounts that qualify for the installment payment plan under Wisconsin State Statutes and City of Milwaukee Ordinances will be eligible for electronic funds transfer (EFT) for payment of the property taxes due on the installment payment plan.
 The City Treasurer will debit the checking or savings accounts of taxpayers enrolled in the EFT installment payment plan for the monthly installments due each month.
-The installment tax payments due each month will be debited to taxpayers' checking or savings accounts on the 25th of each month or the following business day if the 25th falls on a weekend or holiday.
+The installment tax payments due each month will be debited to taxpayers' checking or savings accounts on the due date each month, or the following business day, if the last day falls on a weekend or holiday.
 The transfer of funds to the City Treasurer will not occur if there are insufficient funds in a taxpayer's checking or savings account, which will result in your tax account going delinquent.
 Once enrolled in the EFT installment payment plan, a taxpayer's authorization will remain in effect and shall apply to subsequent tax years until the City Treasurer receives a written notification from the taxpayer terminating the EFT debit authorization.
 Written cancellation of an authorization must be received by the first of the month in which you want to terminate your participation in the EFT installment payment plan.